CuyZ/NotiZ/Documentation/Markdown/Developers/Definition/Advanced-definition-handling.md

 # Advanced definition handling

 In some cases you may need to manipulate the definition using PHP.
-To do so, you will need a definition component service that will allow you adding new sources for the definition (for instance TypoScript files), or even modifying the definition object once it has been created.
+To do so, you will need a definition component service that will allow you to add new sources for the definition (for instance TypoScript files), or even modifying the definition object once it has been created.